-A cravat is very unlikely to happen with the Deck, but it may occur after a severe deflation or in a cascading situation, when the wing tip gets caught in the glider's lines.
-A pilot should be familiar with the procedure of handling this situation with any glider.
-Familiarize yourself with the stabilizer's main line ("stabilo" line Orange colour) already on the ground.
-If a cravat occurs, the first thing to do is to try to keep the glider flying on a straight course.
+The D-light is very unlikely to cravat, but it may occur after a severe deflation or in a cascading situation, when the wing tip gets caught in the lines.
+Pilots should be familiar with the procedure for handling this situation with any glider.
+Familiarize yourself with the stabilizer main line ("stabilo" line, orange colour) while unpacking and preparing the wing.
+If a cravat occurs, the first thing to do is to try to keep the glider flying in a straight line.
 Do this by weight shifting and counter braking the untangled side.
-After that, grab the stabilizer's main line on the tangled side and pull it down until it becomes tight again.
+After that, grab the stabilizer main line on the tangled side, pull it down until it becomes tight again.
 At this point the cravat normally releases itself.